Update your name/address

 - Under FERPA, students have the right to withhold directory information by notifying the university.

-- A law student must file the Directory Information Remove or Prevent Disclosure form with the School of Law’s Office of the Registrar.
+- A law student must file the Directory Information Remove or Prevent Disclosure (PDF) form with the School of Law’s Office of the Registrar.

 - Submit the form in person with a picture ID.